 - Great circling/lateral movement to avoid being stuck against the cage

-Ian Garry has beaten Kenan Song, Gabriel Green, Jordan Williams, and Daniel Rodriguez in the UFC so far, with tougher competition to come.
+Ian Garry has beaten Kenan Song, Gabriel Green, Jordan Williams, Daniel Rodriguez, and Neil Magny in the UFC so far, with tougher competition to come.

 Garry needs to tighten his defense up if he’s to become a top 10 welterweight because he’s been rocked a few times early in his UFC career and against stiffer competition he’ll get knocked out.
 He tends to back up with his lands low and get caught by combinations.